seahorn/crab/README.md

     bb2={i -> [0, 99], x -> [1, +oo], y -> [0, 99], y-i<=0, y-x<=0, i-x<=0, i-y<=0}
 	ret={i -> [100, 100], x -> [100, +oo], y -> [100, 100], y-i<=0, y-x<=0, i-x<=0, i-y<=0}

-# Using Crab in your Verification Tool via Makefile #
+# Using Crab as an External Library via Makefile #

 To include Crab in your C++ application you need to: